 Araujo was grilled by the defendant’s lawyers, who were trying to poke holes in her story and cast reasonable doubt.
 “Cheryl Araujo was required to testify for hours at a time over a period of several days,” according to ‘The Harms of Crime Media: Essays on the Perpetuation of Racism, Sexism, and Class Stereotypes.’

 Arrangements had been made to NOT televise Araujo’s face during the trial.
 However, due to an oversight, her name was televised.
 Hence, her identity did not remain undisclosed, especially in a tiny community like that of New Bedford.
+Virgilio and Jose Medeiros were deemed to be NOT guilty.
+The four rapists were adjudged to be guilty of the crimes by a jury.
+However, none of them ended up serving more than six years in prison.

 The Aftermath

 Even in a half-sensible society, that is where Araujo’s troubles should have ended.
-However, a massive protest was what took place AGAINST the decision.
+However, a massive protest took place AGAINST the decision.
 The Portuguese community felt that they had been victimized and that the four rapists had not been guilty.
 “Catherine Gabe, a journalist, interviewed women marchers and found unsympathetic blaming attitudes toward the victim of a brutal gang rape.
 “They did nothing wrong to her.
 Her rights are to be home with her kids and be a good mother.”
 “She should get punished too.
 If they raped her, she was the aggravator”” (New Bedford Standard Times, cited in Chancer, 1987, p.
 251, as cited in ‘Attitudes Toward Rape: Feminist and Social Psychological Perspectives’ by Colleen Ward).

 Araujo felt unsafe in her own hometown and decided to leave with her family.
 It was understandable, given the unfairly risky atmosphere in New Bedford.
 A caller had even called her “dead meat” on a local radio station (ibid.).
 She shifted to Miami, Florida.
 There were multiple other threats against Araujo, including a bomb threat.

 Unfortunately, in December 1986, Cheryl was found dead due to a road accident.
-Her car had crashed onto a utility pole, killing Araujo.
+Her car had crashed into a utility pole, killing Araujo.
 However, her death did not get enough news coverage: definitely nowhere close to how much her rape trial was covered.

 Moreover, there had been conflicting reports about her death initially.
 The Associated Press reported that “investigators said alcohol or drugs were not involved.”
 Soon, there were contradictory news reports about how Araujo “had a blood alcohol level nearly three times the level at which one is considered legally drunk when she lost control of her car in south Miami.

-An article in the Washington Post reported how Araujo suffered from alcoholism and that is what led to the accident.
+An article in the Washington Post reported how Araujo suffered from alcoholism, and that is what led to the accident.
 The article also reported how “it is known that she was abandoned by her mother and raised first by her great-grandmother and later by her grandparents.
-After the trial she was unable to face the hostility of the town, including bomb threats and other threats against her life, and she fled to Florida.
+After the trial, she was unable to face the hostility of the town, including bomb threats and other threats against her life, and she fled to Florida.
 She entered an alcoholic rehabilitation center there and reportedly did well for a time.”

 Read More: Where Was Big Dan’s Tavern Located?